edgelesssys/contrast/dev-docs/serial-console.md

 # Obtain a serial console inside the podvm

-Set `debug ? true` in `packages/{kata,microsoft}/runtime-class-files/package.nix` and run `just`.
+Set `debugRuntime ? true` in `packages/{kata,microsoft}/contrast-node-installer-image/package.nix` and `debug ? true` in `packages/kata/kata-image/package.nix`, if on bare-metal.

+Then, run `just`.

-Get a shell on the AKS node.
+Get a shell on the Kubernetes node.
 If in doubt, use [nsenter-node.sh](https://github.com/alexei-led/nsenter/blob/master/nsenter-node.sh).

+## AKS

-Use the following commands to print the sandbox ids of Kata VMs.
+Use the following commands to print the sandbox IDs of Kata VMs.
 Please note that only the pause container of every pod has the `clh.sock`.
 Other containers are part of the same VM.

 Set the name of the pod you want to access: